prestonharberts/fedora-40-configuration/docs/extensions.md

   - Menu Button
     - Menu Button Appearance
       - Display Style: Hidden
-- Autohide Battery by iskin (only if current machine is has a battery)
-- Autohide Volume by t184256
 - Caffeine by eon
   - General
     - Remember state: On